OuYaMing/OuYaMing.github.io/_pages/about.md

 ---
 # 🔥 News
 ---
+- *2024.06.14*: &nbsp; Invited by TIV to review a paper related to autonomous driving🎉🎉
-- *2024.04.21*: &nbsp; Recognized as an Outstanding Student Leader of UCAS
+- *2024.05.30*: &nbsp; 🎉😊Recognized as an outstanding student leader of UCAS
 - *2024.03.21*: &nbsp; Publish a paper in TSMC!😊😊
 - *2023.11.25*: &nbsp;🎉A paper accepted by TIV!😊
 - *2023.10.06*: &nbsp; A paper accepted by TII!🎉